asbor/iu-project-software-engineering/README.md

 To stop the project, press `Ctrl + C` in the terminal.

+## Docker Deployment

+### Prerequisites for Docker Deployment

+To run the project using Docker, you need to have the following software installed on your machine:

+* Docker

+### Installation for Docker Deployment

+In order to run the application using Docker, follow the steps below:

+1. **Run postgres database in a docker container**

+    ```sh
+    docker run --name hoppybrew-db -e POSTGRES_PASSWORD=postgres -e POSTGRES_USER=postgres -e POSTGRES_DB=hoppybrew_db -p 5432:5432 -d postgres
+    ```
+    Where:
+    - `--name hoppybrew-db` specifies the name of the container
+    - `-e POSTGRES_PASSWORD=postgres` specifies the password for the database
+    - `-e POSTGRES_USER=postgres` specifies the username for the database
+    - `-e POSTGRES_DB=hoppybrew_db` specifies the name of the database
+    - `-p 5432:5432` specifies the port mapping for the database
+    - `-d postgres` specifies the image to use for the container
+    - You can change the values for `POSTGRES_PASSWORD`, `POSTGRES_USER`, and `POSTGRES_DB` to suit your needs
+    - You can also change the port mapping to a different port if needed

+    This command will first pull the PostgreSQL image from Docker Hub and then run the container with the specified options.

+2. **Build the Docker image for the application**

+    ```sh
+    docker build -t hoppybrew_image .
+    ```

+3. **Run the Docker container**

+    ```sh
+    docker run -d -p 127.0.0.1:8000:8000\
+        --env NAME=HoppyBrew\
+        --env DATABASE_HOST=hoppybrew-db\
+        --env DATABASE_PORT=5455\
+        --env DATABASE_NAME=hoppybrew_db\
+        --env DATABASE_USER=postgres\
+        --env DATABASE_PASSWORD=postgres\
+        --name hoppybrew_container hoppybrew_image
+    ```

+    Where:
+    - `--name hoppybrew_container hoppybrew_image` specifies the name of the container and the image to use for the container
+    - `-d` specifies that the container should run in detached mode
+    - `-p -p 127.0.0.1:8000:8000` specifies the port mapping for the container
+    - `--env NAME=HoppyBrew` specifies the name of the application
+    - `--env DATABASE_HOST=host.docker.internal` specifies the host for the database container.
+That means the application will connect to the database running on the host machine on port 5432 (default port for PostgreSQL) The typical options are:
+        - For Windows and Mac: `host.docker.internal`
+        - For Linux: `localhost`
+        - For Docker container: `hoppybrew-db`
+    - `--env DATABASE_PORT=5455` specifies the port for the database container
+    - `--env DATABASE_NAME=hoppybrew_db` specifies the name of the database
+    - `--env DATABASE_USER=postgres` specifies the username for the database
+    - `--env DATABASE_PASSWORD=postgres` specifies the password for the database

+4. **Open your browser and navigate to [http://localhost:8000](http://localhost:8000)**
+5. **You should see the project running**

+At this point, you should have the project running in a Docker container on your machine.
+You can now move on to the next steps to set up the database and start using the application.

+## Docker compose

+To run the project using Docker Compose, follow the steps below:

+1. **Create a `docker-compose.yml` file**

+    ```yml
+    version: '3.8'

+    services:
+      # This will create a PostgreSQL database service based on the official PostgreSQL image.
+If the image is not available locally, Docker will pull it from Docker Hub.
+      hoppybrew-db:
+        image: postgres
+        environment:
+          POSTGRES_PASSWORD: postgres
+          POSTGRES_USER: postgres
+          POSTGRES_DB: hoppybrew_db
+        ports:
+          - "5455:5432"

+      # This will create an application service based on the Dockerfile in the current directory.
+      hoppybrew-app:
+        build: .
+        environment:
+          NAME: HoppyBrew
+          DATABASE_HOST: hoppybrew-db
+          DATABASE_PORT: 5455
+          DATABASE_NAME: hoppybrew_db
+          DATABASE_USER: postgres
+          DATABASE_PASSWORD: postgres
+        ports:
+          - "8000:8000"
+    ```
+    Where:
+    - `hoppybrew-db` is the name of the database service
+    - `hoppybrew-app` is the name of the application service
+    - `image: postgres` specifies the image to use for the database service
+    - `build: .` specifies the build context for the application service
+    - `environment` specifies the environment variables for the services
+    - `ports` specifies the port mapping for the services
+    - You can change the values for `POSTGRES_PASSWORD`, `POSTGRES_USER`, and `POSTGRES_DB` to suit your needs
+    - You can also change the port mapping to a different port if needed
+    - You can add additional services to the `docker-compose.yml` file as needed

+2. **Run the Docker Compose stack**

+    ```sh
+    docker-compose up
+    ```
+    This command will first build the Docker image for the application and then run the Docker Compose stack with the specified services.

 ## FAQ

 ### ERROR: [Errno 98] Address already in use